andrewzamp/andrewzamp/README.md

 ## Hi there 👋

-I’m Andrea Zampetti, a PhD student in Animal Biology at **Sapienza University of Rome** 🎓.
+I’m Andrea Zampetti, a PhD candidate in Animal Biology at **Sapienza University of Rome** 🎓.
 My research focuses on leveraging **machine learning** 🤖 and ecological modelling 🌿 to advance **wildlife conservation** 🐾.

 ### 🔭 Current Projects
 - Exploring **automated wildlife density estimation** tools using **camera traps** 📷 and cutting-edge **AI techniques**.